mozilla/pontoon/CONTRIBUTING.rst

 =======================

 Our Python code is automatically formatted using `black <https://black.readthedocs.io/en/stable/>`_.
-We enforce that in our Continuous Integration tool (travis), so you will need to run black on your code before sending it for review.
+We enforce that in our Continuous Integration, so you will need to run black on your code before sending it for review.

 You can run black locally either as an